mach33n/PEARS/README.md

 # Layer_Methods.py
   - PSetHub
     - buildPSet
-     - initializes deap primitive set typed and all available layers for the search space.
+      -initializes deap primitive set typed and all available layers for the search space.
     - Primitives
-     - Most methods in this section are simply wrappers to existing pytorch methods that accpet and configure specifc values that are exposed through the PSET.
+      -Most methods in this section are simply wrappers to existing pytorch methods that accpet and configure specifc values that are exposed through the PSET.
 One complex issue currently holding us back is the question of how to validate layer combinations that maintain legal output dimensions.
 Expecting to implement another generator specific to layer lists.
   - Terminals
     - Currently only the input layer is a terminal requiring a function.
 Can't add it as a terminal in the other way because lists are not hashable and thus cause errors in deap(idrk).
 Could be something to look into.
   - Modified DEAP Methods
    - GenMethods
     - These two methods are responsible for how deap initializes individuals.
 It essentially works backwards from the expected output of our pset until it's reached a certain depth or terminal type.
 One thing this method does not do which it has been modified to do is recognize when no primitives exist for a type and just pull a terminal.
 This and other reasons are why we will keep a modified generator method outside of the deap folder for usage.
    - Compile
     - This method is slightly modified to add a check parameter to the compile method in the event that we want to validate neural networks without training them(in the generator method).
   - Custom Classes
     - These custom classes are recognized at surface level by deap as a means of validating certain connections.
 Alot of deap's generative methodology is completely random thus we have to put in alot of effort to manually restrict what can be put together.